Background pattern

 1. What is Sorafenib Stada and what is it used for

-Sorafenib is used in the treatment of liver cancer (hepatocellular carcinoma).
+Sorafenib is used to treat liver cancer (hepatocellular carcinoma).

-Sorafenib is also used in the treatment of advanced kidney cancer (advanced renal cell carcinoma) when standard treatment has not been able to slow down the disease or is considered inappropriate.
+Sorafenib is also used to treat kidney cancer in advanced stages (advanced renal cell carcinoma) when standard treatment has not helped to slow down the disease or is considered inappropriate.

-Sorafenib is used in the treatment of thyroid cancer (differentiated thyroid carcinoma).
+Sorafenib is used to treat thyroid cancer (differentiated thyroid carcinoma).

-Sorafenib is called amultikinase inhibitor.
-It acts by slowing down the growth rate of cancer cells and interrupting the blood supply that allows cancer cells to grow.
+Sorafenib is a so-called multikinase inhibitor.
+It works by slowing down the growth rate of cancer cells and interrupting the blood supply that allows cancer cells to grow.

-2. What you need to know before starting to take Sorafenib Stada
+2. What you need to know before you take Sorafenib Stada

 Do not take Sorafenib Stada